learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 Now did you just delete the HTML?
 No. Let's prove it.

 View the page source.
-Right click (or two fingers click on the mac) on the lesson page in the browser and select view page source.
+Right click (or two fingers click on the mac) on the lesson page in the browser and select "View Page Source."
 You will see the that the HTML is just as it always was, with a header tag and lots of other elements inside.